We are taking drop off donations again!

 Yes!
 Because many prisons require new books and because most donated books tend to be at least a few years old, non-fiction review copies and ARC’s are very useful to us.

-We do not offer a pick-up service, except for review copies and books from publishers.
-As a small nonprofit with limited staff and volunteer time, we do not have the capacity to pick up donations from most donors.
+No. We have a very small staff and currently do not have the capacity to pick up donations.
 You can send books through the mail, but we strongly encourage you to review the donation guidelines above before doing so.

 Prison Book Program